k0uta/k0uta.github.io/_posts/2015-03-27-unity-learning-survival-shooter.md

 ## Impressions

-This tutorial got a excellent didatic and the 3 guys who're teaching it nail every aspect of the presentation and step-by-step analysis.
+This tutorial got a excellent didatic and the 3 guys who teach it nail every aspect of the presentation and step-by-step analysis.

 It's a good place to start after you are familiarized with the editor and it's basic usage so to newcomers I would recomend it after the [first tutorial](http://unity3d.com/learn/tutorials/projects/roll-a-ball) since it looks more simple and aimed at learning how to get around the editor.